rcywang/mpx_submission/submission.md

 Efficient or runaway evaporative cooling requires the elastic collision rate \[ \gamma_{\mathrm{el}} \], to be much larger than the loss rate γel = σhnvi  Γloss

-\[\gamma \]
+\( \gamma\)

 <sup>2</sup> Online, meaning optimisation that occurs in real time.
 <sup>3</sup> Atoms occupying the highest energy tail of the distribution.

-(1)

-2

 FIG. 1.
 The BEC evaporative cooling process of trapped atoms.
 In (a), high-energy atoms can move higher up the walls; (b) the walls are lowered and the most energetic atoms can spill over the walls and escape; (c) the remaining atoms rethermalize (collisionally).
-Steps
-(b) and (c) are repeated until the sample is sufficiently cold (determined by the critial temperature of a BEC).
+Steps (b) and (c) are repeated until the sample is sufficiently cold (determined by the critial temperature of a BEC).
 This diagram is based off of: https://coldatoms.physics.lsa.umich.edu/projects/bec/evaporation.html.

 where σ is the elastic scattering cross-section and hni and hvi are the expectation values of the particle number 3 density√and velocity, respectively.
 As hni ∝ N T − 2 and hvi ∝ T [17], the elastic collision rate thus varies as